automoto/devlog/README.md

 If you already have an updated version of go lang, installing via go is easy:
 `go get -u github.com/automoto/devlog/`

+#### What kind of note files can we generate?

+Currently there are three kind of documents you can create:
+- **note:** Generates an empty note markdown document with a title.
+Great for quickly jotting down some notes or any content you want to add that is less structured.
+- **todo:** Generates a TODO markdown file with a few checkboxes.
+- **log:** Generates a "Development Log" which is a document with questions you fill out at the end of a development session to reflect on how the session went and what you learned.

+All documents are generated with a timestamp and can be customized via a template if you desire.

+#### What is a Development Log?

+A development log is a like a software development journal that you fill out after a coding session.
+It's great for reflecting on how coding sessions went, doing brain dumps and or quickly documenting TODOs.

+Filling out these type of "development logs" and notes about coding sessions is inspired by the [note taking practices of prolific Doom/VR developer John Carmack](https://news.ycombinator.com/item?id=12575501).
+This can also be useful when paired with a "shutdown routine" at the end of an intense work session to help us mentally disconnect.
+More about "shutdown routines": [[1]](https://www.calnewport.com/blog/2009/06/08/drastically-reduce-stress-with-a-work-shutdown-ritual/)[[2]](https://www.calnewport.com/blog/2012/08/02/work-less-to-work-better-my-experiments-with-shutdown-routines/).

 #### Using Devlog